Healthcare

 Why It Matters

 Healthcare is not a privilege; it is a necessity for human existence.
 Any representative who is not willing to step up for you is failing you.
-In Congress, I will advocate for universal healthcare and ensure healthcare in this country is a human right.
+In the Nevada State Assembly, I will advocate for universal healthcare and ensure healthcare in this country is a human right.
 We will not settle for anything less than what we deserve.

 (Forbes).